dbos-inc/dbos-demo-apps/bank/README.md

 npx dbos-sdk start -p 8081
 ```

-Then, in a second terminal window, launch the second bank server, using slightly different environment variables:
+Then, in a second terminal window, launch the second bank server, using different values for the environment variables:

 ```bash
 export PGPASSWORD=<database password>